Saturday is World Malbec Day so what better time to put a spotlight on versions that are available on most High Streets.

 Today’s most keenly priced recommended malbec may not be available for that much longer because I hear suggestions that Aldi has a “Specially Selected” Uco Valley version from the 2020 harvest (priced at £5.79) may be waiting in the wings

-With a savoury “nose” and good depth though, 2019 Buenas Vides Argentinian Malbec (£4.99 is, I am told, the in-store price at Aldi and 13.5%) offers concentrated damson and mulberry flavours embellished by firm tannin but modest acidity and with concluding baking spice, cocoa and herb influences.
+With a savoury “nose” and good depth though, 2019 Buenas Vides Argentinian Malbec (£4.99 but now reduced to £4.49 in some stores – at Aldi and 13.5%) offers concentrated damson and mulberry flavours embellished by firm tannin but modest acidity and with concluding baking spice, cocoa and herb influences.

 Then comes my Runner-up.

 Often substantial texture and a depth of flavour go hand in hand in wines so I was impressed to see this version that adroitly wraps smooth and concentrated dark fruit flavours in a texture that is lighter in body than you would otherwise expect.

 Tasty and long, 2019 Beefsteak Club Malbec (£6 – instead of £7 until 4 May – at Sainsbury’s, although other retailers may have it, and 13.5%) delivers smooth plum and blackberry flavours in a medium bodied caramel depth that also incorporates firm, fine tannin and evolving acidity.

 Finally, my Star Buy

 Go north east from San Juan and you encounter another well-known wine region, La Rioja, where the Famatina Valley is noted for the quality of the wines (like this Fairtrade version) produced on its higher, more windswept, terrain.

 What I especially liked about this wine was the integration at work here; slightly firm tannin is kept in check by the pronounced (and smooth) fruit components while an extra dash of acidity keeps everything lively too.